georgiadavis/georgiadavis.github.io/projects/designsystem.md

 GoFundMe is an online fundraising platform that enables people to receive donations in times of need.
 The Blueprint design system was created to provide a streamlined design and development process, UI standards and documentation for future GoFundMe products.

-The goal for the Blueprint design system was to improve cohesiveness on the GoFundMe platform and increase efficiency of the design and front-end development.
+The goal for the Blueprint design system was to improve cohesiveness on the GoFundMe platform and increase efficiency of the design and front-end development process.
 As the lead systems designer, I worked alongside the entire design team and front-end engineering team over the course of one year to launch the multiple iterations of Blueprint.

 ![an image alt text]({{ site.baseurl }}/assets/img/Systems1.png)

 Prior to introducing the Blueprint design system, there wasn't a clear process for introducing new design components or auditing existing components.
-This led to coexisting versions of the same UI elements which caused inconsistent user experiences and engineering debt.
+This led to coexisting versions of the same UI components which caused inconsistent user experiences and engineering debt.
 It was a challenge to create a design system while many new projects were in flight and existing products had conflicting components.
-However, I established an a process to discover, decide, document, and design a basic UI library.
+Eventually, I figured out a process to discover, decide, document, and design a basic UI library.

 ![an image alt text]({{base.siteurl}}/assets/img/Systems2.png)